 The exception of Mewar

 Mewar was the only state which did not submit to the Mughal Empire.
 Her famous ruler Rana Pratap Singh considered it a stigma on the Rajput character.
 He hated the Rajputs who had submitted to the Mughal emperor Akbar by accepting His Rajput policy.
 He faced the Mughal army very bravely in the Battle of Haldighati on 18 June 1576 AD.
 Although he was defeated his spirit of independence did not make him surrender to the Mughals.
-It was only after his death, the state of Mewar during the rule of his son Amar Singh passed into the hands of Mughals completely.
+It was only after his death, that the state of Mewar during the rule of his son Amar Singh passed into the hands of Mughals completely.

 Religious Policy of Akbar